FutureElectronicsInc/stm-nucleo-demo/README.md

 **Dew Point Measures**

-* If heating season selected and the dew point > 60F –  Bluemix sends out a request to turn on fan and displays a message “HEATING IN PROGRESS”
+* If heating season selected and the dew point > 60F (15.5 C) –  Bluemix sends out a request to turn on fan and displays a message “HEATING IN PROGRESS”
-* If cooling season selected and the dew point < 50F – Bluemix sends out a request to turn on fan and displays a message “COOLING IN PROGRESS”
+* If cooling season selected and the dew point < 50F (10 C)– Bluemix sends out a request to turn on fan and displays a message “COOLING IN PROGRESS”

 **Dew Point Calculation**